How Frequently Should You Do HVAC Maintenance on a New Property

 How frequently should you do HVAC maintenance on a new property?

-According to the recommendation of most HVAC system manufacturers, you should do this service at least once a year.
-Considering that the HVAC system is used the most during the summer and the winter, it is recommended that you do the maintenance of the system in the spring and the fall.
-That’s what the experts from Affordable Reliable Moving Company told us.
-Summer’s also the peak season for moving, so… Yeah, one could guess that you’re better off servicing your HVAC either before or after that.
+According to recommendations from most HVAC system manufacturers, you should have this service performed at least once a year.
+Since the HVAC system is used most during summer and winter, it is recommended that you perform maintenance in spring and fall.
+Summer’s also the peak moving season, so… Yeah, one could guess you’re better off servicing your HVAC either before or after that.

 What should you pay attention to when maintaining your HVAC system yourself?